 Kathleen oversees the day to day operations of the ministry and with other board members plans for its future.

 Prior to founding CLI, Kathleen worked for insurance companies and owned a couple of businesses.
 She has a Bachelor of Arts from University of Florida, a Master of Business from Meredith College and a Master of Divinity from Southeastern Baptist Theological Seminary.
-Kathleen is married to Anders and they are blessed with three grown children and nine grandchildren.
-They are members of Crossroads Fellowship Church in Raleigh.
+Kathleen is married and she is blessed with three grown children and nine grandchildren.
+She and her husband are members of Crossroads Fellowship Church in Raleigh.

 CLI Financial Reports for Foundations

 The latest financial report – IRS 990 here CLI 990.